 It all began in 2007, when Liz Newton-Brown first became aware of the horrific plight of trafficked children.
 She and a group of friends wanted to do something practical and so they organised a fundraiser.
 However, the burden remained on Liz's heart, and she spent the next couple of years investigating and learning more.
 Liz and her husband Mike then went to India and saw some of the challenges for themselves.
 Upon returning, Mike & Liz would not stand for the injustices they had seen.
 They made a commitment to start something and try to make a difference.

 In 2010, Liz & Mike Newton-Brown launched The Freedom Project.
 It began with one project in South East Asia.
 Now The Freedom Project works in Myanmar, India and the Philippines serving over 10,000 vulnerable people each year.
 Through this work, we run projects that are focused on Prevention, Rescue and Restoration for individuals and communities that are involved in or vulnerable to human trafficking and modern slavery.
-The vision remains the same: to create a movement to fight injustice and let freedom ring!
+The vision remains the same: to create a movement to fight injustice and bring freedom one life at a time.
 Read more about our work.

 Mike and Liz have a strong mission and international aid background, have spent several years serving overseas.
 They love working with people and serving the vulnerable and oppressed.
 Their work is shaped by who they are, and they would love you to join them!